dansmyers/Simulation-Fall-2019/Final_Exam_Review.md

 What is P(defective | Robot says defective)?

+### Greatest Hit

+Good news!
+Harmoine got into Hogwarts after all!

+Now she's taking her first trip to school on the magical Hogwarts Express.
+The snack trolley has all kinds of amazing wizard treats, including the ever-popular Chocolate Frogs.
+Every Chocolate Frog comes with a collectable Famous Witch or Wizard card.

+Suppose that there are 30 total Famous Witch or Wizard cards in the set.
+Every frog is equally likely to contain any one of the cards.

+What is the expected number of Chocolate Frogs Harmoine would need to open to collect every Famous Witch and Wizard?

+Hint: if she buys her first frog on the Express, she's guaranteed to get a card she's never seen before.
+After that, there are 29 unseen cards remaining.
+Think of the card collecting process as a series of geometric trials.

-### Frog
+### More Frog

 Harmoine is still trying to collect all of her Chocolate Frog cards.
 She only needs two more out of the set of thirty: Hermes Trismegistus and David Blaine.

 Suppose Hermoine buys 10 Chocolate Frogs and opens them all at the same time.
-What's the probability that she gets exactly one of the cards she hasn't seen before?
+What's the probability that she gets **at least** one of the two cards she hasn't seen before?

 ### Coefficient of Variation